Adictya/app-builder-docs/docs/sdks/guides/embed_web_sdk_angular.md

 sidebar_custom_props: { icon: "settings" }
 ---

-The following guide describes the process of embedding the App Bulder Web SDK in an Angular web app.
+The following guide describes the process of embedding the App Builder Web SDK in an Angular web app.

 ## BUILDING